Category Archives: Organic chemistry

 The optical activity of materials such as quartz and, more importantly, of organic compounds such as sugars or tartaric acid, was discovered in 1815 by the French scientist Jean-Baptiste Biot.[7]

-Chiral molecules can be classified based on the direction in which, from the observer’s point of view, plane-polarized light is rotated when it passes through a solution containing them.
+Chiral molecules can be classified based on the direction in which plane-polarized light is rotated, from the observer’s point of view, when it passes through a solution containing them.

-• If a solution containing one enantiomer rotates plane-polarized light in a clockwise direction, the molecule is called dextrorotatory or dextrorotary, from the Latin dexter, meaning “right”, and is designated by the prefixes (+)-, or d– from dextro-.
+• If a solution containing one enantiomer rotates plane-polarized light in a clockwise direction, the molecule is called dextrorotatory or dextrorotary, from the Latin dexter, meaning “right”, and is designated by the prefixes (+)- or d-, from dextro-.

 Obviously, if we consider a pair of enantiomers, one is dextrorotatory and the other levorotatory.